jkh400/random99/README.md

 <p align="center"><img src="https://i.ibb.co/HHtgKKg/install-3.png"></p>
 &nbsp;

-- Once login into the system, you can access the main interface:
+- Once login into the system, you can access the main interface, and play with all features of the application:

 <p align="center"><img src="https://i.ibb.co/26THkq1/app1.png"></p>
 &nbsp;